plumacloud/pluma-svelte-router/README.md

 ## Links

-You can use standard HTML links which will trigger router changes by using the `link` action.
+For navigation, you can use standard HTML links.

+To trigger route changes use the `link` action:

 ```svelte
 <script>